awayfl/poki-player/README.md

 `pokiGame.config.js` contains many additional configs (documented inline) that can be applied either global or locally to individual test SWFs.

 ## PokiSDK examples
 By default,  `fileconfigs` contains two example SWFs for demonstrating use of the PokiSDK with AS2 and AS3 SWFs.
-The source for these examples can be found in `/_FLA_Original`.
+The source for these examples can be found in `/_XFL_original`.

 XFL files are used to keep things git-friendly, and any SWF compiled from Adobe Animate  / Flash Pro is best having its accompanying source uploaded in XFL to allow for easier testing and keep track of any modifications.
+You can easily save  `.fla` files as `.xfl` files from any Adobe Flash IDE.

 > N.B.
-AS2 XFLs can only be opened and compiled in Flash Pro CS6 (recommended) or earlier
+AS2 XFLs can only be opened and compiled in Adobe Flash Pro CS6 (recommended) or earlier

 The SDK's most commonly used functions are:
  - `commercialBreak()`